natcap/natural-capital-footprint-impact/README.md

 This data was derived by manually estimating the footprint area of real assets on satellite imagery.
 We took the median of a small sample from each category.
 You may modify or replace this table if you wish to use different data.

 ### ecosystem service data
-Each row represents an ecosystem service.
+CSV (comma-separated value) table, where each row represents an ecosystem service.
 Columns are:
-- `es_id`: An identifier for the ecosystem service
+- `es_id`: A text (string) identifier for the ecosystem service
-- `es_value_path`: Path to a global raster map of the ecosystem service
+- `es_value_path`: Path to a geospatial raster map of the ecosystem service
 - `flag_threshold`: Flagging threshold value for the ecosystem service.
-Pixels with a value greater than this threshold will be flagged.
+Pixels with an ecosystem service value greater than this threshold will be flagged.

 | es_id    | es_value_path         | flag_threshold         |
 |----------|-----------------------|------------------------|